jdmonin/JSettlers2/doc/Readme.developer.md

     - Show remaining supply in Statistics popup and `*STATS*` debug command
     - Game window is probably too cluttered already to always show remaining supply;
       any way to cleanly do so would be a bonus
-    - Add a house rule to `SOCGameOption` for unlimited resources
+    - Be backwards-compatible: Add a house rule to `SOCGameOptionSet` for limited or unlimited resources
+    - Thanks to Ruud Poutsma and balping (github issue #85) for requesting this feature
 - Refactor: combine the `cli/displayless/robot` endturn-like methods.
 For example, search for `ga.setCurrentDice(0)`, or `newToOld`, or `ga.resetVoteClear`
 - Bots on sea boards: Help bots decide when it makes sense to move a ship (versus build another)